New Patients 410-642-5634

 Can food get stuck under a bridge?

-Bridges are vulnerable to the negative effects of poor oral hygiene.
-If your bridge does not fit right, it can increase the amount of bacteria in your mouth and lead to issues with your gums.
+It is possible for food to get stuck under a dental bridge.
+However, a properly fitted restoration should minimize this.
+It may also not fit well due to the negative effects of poor oral hygiene.
+If your dental bridge does not fit right, it can increase the amount of bacteria in your mouth and lead to issues with your gums such as periodontal disease.

 How long will my dental bridge last?